Last Updated on January 22, 2023

 Holy Weapon, 5th, Evocation; Cleric, Paladin

 You imbue a weapon with holy power, causing it to emit bright light and deal an extra 2d8 radiant damage.
-You may also end the spell by releasing a burst of radiance from the weapon, which forces enemies within 30ft to make Constitution saving throws or take 4d8 radiant damage and become blinded.
+You may also end the spell by releasing a burst of radiance from the weapon, which forces enemies within 30 feet to make Constitution saving throws or take 4d8 radiant damage and become blinded.

 Moonbeam, 2nd, Evocation; Cleric (Twilight Domain), Druid, Paladin (Oath of the Ancients, Oath of the Watchers)

-You summon a silvery beam of moonlight which strikes your enemies for 2d10 radiant damage on a failed Dexterity saving throw.
+You summon a silvery beam of moonlight that strikes your enemies for 2d10 radiant damage on a failed Dexterity saving throw.
 The beam also has a chance to force shapeshifters to revert to their true form on a failed save.

 Sacred Flame, cantrip, Evocation; Cleric